-- Go after new small organizations with twenty or fewer employees, since they create two-thirds of all new jobs.
-Only if you turn up nothing should you broaden the search to slightly larger organizations. - II.
+- I. Go after new small organizations with twenty or fewer employees, at first, since they create two-thirds of all new jobs.
+Only if you turn up nothing should you broaden the search to slightly larger organizations, those with fifty employees, then if that doesn't prove to be a successful strategy, organizations with one hundred employees. - II.
 Hunt for places to interview using the aid of, say, eighty friends and acquaintances-because a job-hunt requires eighty pairs of eyes and ears.
-But first do homework on yourself so you can tell them exactly what you are looking for. - III.
+But first do homework on yourself so you can tell them exactly what you are looking for.
+(This is discussed further in chapter 7.) - III.
 As for who to interview, once you've identified a place that interests you, you really need to find out who has the power to hire you there, for the position you want, and use "bridge-people" (those who know you and also know them) to get an introduction to that person.
-Employ LinkedIn.com and similar, to find these people. - IV.
-Do thorough homework on an organization before going there, using Informational Interviews plus the Internet to find out as much about them as you possibly can.
+Employ LinkedIn.com and similar, to find these people.
+(See chapter 8.) - IV.
+Do thorough homework on an organization before going there, using Informational Interviews (see chapter 8) plus the Internet to find out as much about them as you possibly can.
 If you have a public library in town, ask there too. - V. Then prepare for the interview with your own agenda, your own questions and curiosities about whether or not this job fits you.
 This will always impress employers. - VI.
-If you initiated the appointment, ask for just twenty minutes of their time; and keep to your word strictly.
+If you initiated the appointment, ask for just nineteen minutes of their time; and keep to your word strictly.
 Watch your watch. - VII.
 When answering a question of theirs, talk only between twenty seconds to two minutes, at any one time.
 Try to be succinct.
 Don't keep rattling on, out of nervousness. - VIII.
-Basically approach them not as a "job-beggar" but humbly as a resource person, able to produce better work for that organization than any of the people who worked in that position, previously. - IX.
+Basically approach them not as a "job-beggar" but humbly as a resource person, able to produce better work for that organization than any of the people who worked in that position, previously.

+- IX.
 At the end of the interviewing process, ask for the job: "Given all that we have discussed, can you offer me this job?"
 Salary negotiation should only happen when they have definitely said they want you; prior to that, it's pointless. - X. Always write a thank-you note the same evening as the interview, and mail it at the latest by early next morning.
-You may also e-mail it.
+This in addition to e-mailing it.
+The tendency these days is for job-hunters to only e-mail a thank-you note.
+You will stand out from the others if you do both.